-- Create up-to-date charts and graphs that make educational data easy to understand?
+- Create up-to-date charts and graphs that make your data easy to understand?

 - Develop surveys that reach the right people with the right questions and result in useful, actionable data?

-- Understand how to effectively evaluate your educational programs and policies?
+- Understand how to effectively evaluate your programs and policies?